 Develop the ability to see multiple possibilities to your life and personal circumstances

 Because nothing is guaranteed to turn out how you expect, it is important that you develop the ability to see multiple possibilities to what’s going on.
 Is the experience offering you an opportunity of some sort?
 Can you see how another person may see the same situation differently?
 Can you recognize an opportunity for growth or development?

-No, it isn’t easy getting older and taking on more responsibilities.
+No, it isn’t easy getting older.
 We change as we get older.
 We aren’t the person we thought we were anymore.
 We take on new roles.
 Life choices we’ve made may not have yielded the results we were expecting.